MolSSI-Education/gpu_programming_beginner/setup.md

 your Linux OS platform.

 > ## **Known Issues**:
-> It is a pretty common issue that a previously installed version of CUDA conflicts with a
+> It is a very common issue that a previously installed version of CUDA conflicts with a
 > newer version that is going to be installed.
 In order to resolve the conflict, check the compatibility
 > [matrices](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#handle-uninstallation)
 > and follow the instructions provided thereafter.